-I like to alternate Olaplex and Masquintense for best results, instead of doing them back to back.
+I like to alternate Olaplex and Masquintense for best results instead of doing them back to back.
 This is just what I’ve found works best for my hair.

 Week 4: Maintain Until Next Salon Visit

 I usually do my roots about every six weeks.
 (Yep, it’s high-maintenance.)
 So in between, I keep my hair healthy with my favorite purple shampoo and repairing conditioner.
-(I’ve listed some more of my fave purple shampoos in my guide to blue vs. purple shampoo.)
+(I’ve listed some more of my favorite purple shampoos in my guide to blue vs. purple shampoo.)

 When I heat style, I use my Cement Thermique, and I generally try to dry shampoo for a few days in between styling to minimize washes and heat damage.

 Before I know it, it’s time to go to the salon again!
 Bleached hair truly is a labor of love.